tpluscode/shacl-test/README.md

 `--valid-cases` and `--invalid-cases` are globs that match the test cases.
 Make sure to put them in quotes to avoid shell expansion.

+`--filter` is a regular expression to filter the test cases.

 `--approve` will approve the validation reports for the negative test cases instead of failing.